 Weight Loss and Loss of Appetite

-- Helpful hints for a better diet:
+Below are some helpful hints for a better diet:

 - Eat small but frequent meals

 - Focus on high protein and high calorie foods

 - Limit your intake of greasy or fatty food, to avoid nausea

 - Add extra herbs and spices to improve the flavor of food

 - Avoid extremes in taste or smell because of changes in your senses